4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

 			* `MyProjectName-faceplate.drl`
     		* If your files are not named exactly this (replacing `MyprojectName-faceplate` with whatever you typed above), then do a `ls` to see what the file names are.
     		* Example: If your file names are SuperModule-rev1b-F.Cu.gbr, then you would type `make_kicad SuperModule-rev1b`
     * Note there is no Front Paste or Back Silk.
 So if you used the old command make_kicad, you'll get an error that F.Paste and B.SilkS are missing.
-This is OK, ignore the error.
     * Verify it looks good, and adjust as necessary.
 It's very common to have to make adjustments, so if you think it's perfect the first time, zoom in and check some more!
     * If you edited the B.Mask and B.Cu, check to make sure they looks good.
 They should line up with the board outline and just be one solid rectangle.
+    * __Common things for which PCB Cart will delay our order while asking us what to do:__
+        * No soldermask opening around all holes.
+They request a soldermask element 8mil diameter larger than the hole itself.
+The soldermask oil will flow into the hole and make it smaller if we don't have a soldermask element.
+        * Silk screen extending into holes.
+This can also make the hole smaller.
+Trim silk layers in illustrator before exporting the PNG
+        * Copper plane (zone) within 10mil of the edge.
+Make sure there is 10mil clearance between edge of zone and edge of board.
+        * Copper areas too close to each other (less than 5mil space between).
+This includes pads and text copper areas.
+        * Silk or copper artwork less then 0.5pt (? not sure what the minimum is, but 0.3pt line has gotten us flagged, and 0.5pt line gets us flagged sometimes).
+This includes line thickness as well as dashes and dots.

 16. Note the dimensions and zip up the gerbers:
 	* In Kicad, note the panel width and height